-An examination of the place of human sexuality in self-understanding and the biblical/theological/ethical/psychological influences affecting sexual attitudes, development, and function as these matters relate to pastoral care in the local church.
+This course examines the place of human sexuality in self-understanding and the biblical/theological/ethical/psychological influences affecting sexual attitudes, development, and function as these matters relate to pastoral care in the local church.
 Prerequisite: PC 20000.

-PC 02550 PASTORAL CARE IN THE AGING COMMUNITY
+PC 02550 PASTORAL CARE IN THE AGING COMMUNITY 3 hrs.

-This course focuses on the responsibility of the church as it addresses aging in contemporary society.
-Main concerns will include the unique gifts and challenges in the aging community, pastoral care skills in meeting these challenges, healing elements for continued ministry among the 3rd, 4th, and 5th generations, community resourcing, and ways to help extended families address aging concerns more constructively.
+The responsibility of the church as it addresses aging in contemporary society is the focus of this course.
+Main concerns will include the unique gifts and challenges in the aging community; pastoral care skills in meeting these challenges; healing elements for continued ministry among the 3rd, 4th, and 5th generations; community resourcing; and ways to help extended families address aging concerns more constructively.
 Prerequisite: PC 20000.

-PC 02457 PASTORAL CARE IN TIMES OF CRISIS
+PC 02457 PASTORAL CARE IN TIMES OF CRISIS 3 hrs.

-Explores pastoral care in times of crisis such as despair, suicide, bereavement, divorce, AIDS, physical/sexual abuse, substance abuse, etc. Prerequisite: PC 20000.
+This course explores pastoral care in times of crisis such as despair, suicide, bereavement, divorce, AIDS, physical/sexual abuse, substance abuse, etc. Prerequisite: PC 20000.

-PASTORAL CARE AND PERSONALITY THEORY PC 02108
+PC 02108 PASTORAL CARE AND PERSONALITY THEORY 3 hrs.

-An introduction to theories of humanity and person-hood which seek to interrelate psychological, theological, and ethical understandings.
+This introduction to theories of humanity and person-hood seeks to interrelate psychological, theological, and ethical understandings.
 Basic methods and skills of pastoral care of persons will be explored.
 Prerequisite: PC 20000.

-PC 01755 RITUAL AND PASTORAL CARE
+PC 01755 RITUAL AND PASTORAL CARE 3 hrs.

-A study of the pastoral dimensions of ritual in the lives of individuals and Christian congregations, including Christian worship, weddings, funerals, and other sacred events.
+This course is a study of the pastoral dimensions of ritual in the lives of individuals and Christian congregations, including Christian worship, weddings, funerals, and other sacred events.
 The construction and practice of pastoral liturgies will be included as part of the course.
 Prerequisites: PC 20000 and WP 20000.
 (See WP 01755).

-PC 01665 PASTORAL CARE THEMES IN CONTEMPORARY LITERATURE AND FILM 3 hrs.
+PC 01665 PASTORAL CARE THEMES IN CONTEMPORARY 3 hrs.
+LITERATURE AND FILM

-This course focuses upon contemporary short stories, novels, and films as they portray situations involving pastoral care.
+This course focuses on contemporary short stories, novels, and films as they portray situations involving pastoral care.
 Depiction of the pastor, the role of the congregation in pastoral care, cultural context, and the thematization of human need will all be considered in the course as fruitful avenues of inquiry into the ministry of Christian pastoral care.
 Prerequisite: PC 20000.

-MAJOR FIGURES IN 20TH CENTURY PASTORAL CARE PC 01554 3 hrs.
+PC 01554 MAJOR FIGURES IN 20TH CENTURY PASTORAL CARE 3 hrs.